Abinaya-Ramanathan/central360-backend/src/migrations/README.md

 ## Archived Migrations

-All historical migration files (001-031) have been archived in the `archive/` directory for reference.
+All historical migration files (001-031, and 003-047) have been archived in the `archive/` directory for reference.
 These are no longer needed for new installations but are kept for historical tracking.

 See `archive/README.md` for more details.